dscalzi/HeliosLauncher/docs/MicrosoftAuth.md

 9. Copy **Application (client) ID**.

-## Adding the Azure Client ID to Helios Launcher.
+## Adding the Azure Client ID to Krakyn Launcher.

 In `app/assets/js/ipcconstants.js` you'll find **`AZURE_CLIENT_ID`**.
 Set it to your application's id.